Aurora Public Schools superintendent finalist: Alleged links to school scandal inaccurate

 “When the opportunity presented itself, I said, ‘I know what the district needs.
-I know how quickly we can get there and understand the dynamics of the district in ways that many others don't,’” said Wright, a former district executive, in an interview with the Denver Gazette on Monday.
+I know how quickly we can get there and understand the dynamics of the district in ways that many others don't,’” Wright, a former district executive, told The Denver Gazette on Monday.

-“I want to be able to say to all of us that we provide the best resource for all of our students, regardless of where you live, whether that's near 6th Avenue or out near (C-470).”
+“I want to be able to say to all of us that we provide the best resource for all of our students, regardless of where you live, whether that's near 6th Avenue or out near (C-470),” he added.

+He is currently the senior vice president of educational transformation for MGT Consulting.

-The other two APS superintendent finalists include: Michael Giles is the Cherry Creek School District's assistant superintendent of equity, culture and community engagement; Nia Campbell is Aurora Public Schools' current chief academic officer.
+The other two APS superintendent finalists include Michael Giles, the Cherry Creek School District's assistant superintendent of equity, culture and community engagement, and Nia Campbell, Aurora Public Schools' current chief academic officer.

 Superintendent Rico Munn announced late last year he would resign at the end of this school year.

 Wright expressed frustration about the implication that he is tied to the alleged embezzlement.
 The chief academic officer doesn’t supervise principals or the individual schools’ budgets, Wright said.
-While he could approve funding for initiatives or issues beyond what the district had already allocated, Wright’s role didn’t include personally transferring money to schools.
-He said that’s a budget function, and he wouldn’t have been responsible for then personally tracing individual transfers.
+While he could approve funding for initiatives or issues beyond what the district had already allocated, Wright’s role didn’t include personally transferring money to schools, he said, adding that’s a budget function and he wouldn’t have been responsible for then personally tracing individual transfers.

 Budget techs have the authority for making such transfers, a position that doesn’t report to the chief academic officer, Wright said.